mt-hack/scratchboard/README.md

 # Scratchboard
-A developer tool panel with different kinds of functions for testing web security.
+A set of developer tool panels with different kinds of functions for testing web security.

 ## Functions